Configuration

 includes¶

-After the load of files specified in settings_files
+After loading the files specified in settings_files

-Dynaconf will load all the files added to includes
+dynaconf will load all the files added to includes

-in a post load process.
+in a post-load process.

 Tip